okeeffed/cheat-sheets/iOS/PassKit.md

 Once created, download the certificate and export it as .p12 to the server which hosts `node-passbook`.
 You may need to global install as well `npm install -g passbook` to then use `node-passbook prepare-keys -p keys` to convert .p12 to .pem.

+Make sure you set the PEM passphrase too - it will be needed.